Suki Low

 Low Sook Yee (劉紓妤 (Lâu Su-î, Lau4 Syu1 Jyu4, Liú Shúyu); born 26 December 1990) or popularly known as Suki Low is a Malaysian singer.
-It is Malaysia's first ever reality singing competition to offer a one million ringgit prize to the winner.
+She won Malaysia's first ever reality singing competition that offers a one million ringgit prize to the winner.
 To date (July 2008), she has released one full album, Finally | Akhirnya, under the Monkey Bone label.

 Biography

 Suki is a Malaysian Chinese who hails from Seremban, the capital of Negeri Sembilan.
 She was 16 years old at the time of her victory.

 Her former secondary schools are SMK Methodist (ACS), Seremban (Form 1 to 3) and SMK King George V, Seremban (Form 4 and 5).

 She was married to her manager Jeremy Chong on 12 December 2012 and gave birth to her eldest son Ethan Chong on 1 December 2014.

 One in a Million

 Suki was a favourite to win, ranking higher than professional singer Dayang Nurfaizah after the tests.
-She was eliminated during the knock out round but returned by popular vote during the Second Chance stage.
+She was eliminated during the knockout round, but returned by popular vote during the Second Chance stage.